 PREVENTION (don't do this)

 When dusting or wiping down any piece of furniture don't use the usual cleaning products on the market.
 They are filled with abrasive chemicals that over time can strip oils from the surface.
 Instead simply wipe the pieces down with a damp cloth or paper towel.
+As oil finishes are natural and help to enhance the beauty of solid wood they are also susceptible to long exposures to water.
+Never leave items on an oiled surface that can result in moisture sitting on the surface for extended periods of time.
+Water damage like raised grain or rings can be easily restored in solid wood but its even better to try to avoid it all together.

 PRICING OUR FURNITURE